kubeshop/botkube-docs/versioned_docs/version-0.13/filters/index.md

 }
 ```

-## B. Rebuild and deploy the BotKube backend
+## B. Rebuild and deploy the Botkube backend

-- Build the BotKube backend docker image with `make container-image`.
+- Build the Botkube backend docker image with `make container-image`.
 - Push the image to Dockerhub registry.
-- Install/Upgrade your BotKube deployment (Steps are provided [here](../installation)).
+- Install/Upgrade your Botkube deployment (Steps are provided [here](../installation)).

 _The implementation of built-in filters can be found at: https://github.com/kubeshop/botkube/tree/main/pkg/filterengine/filters_